 The road construction centerline shall match the right-of-way centerline unless otherwise approved by the County Engineer.
-Horizontal alignments should be laid out to minimize impervious surfaces, preserve native vegetation and trees, and incorporate LID facilities to the extent feasible.
 On Very Low Volume Local Roads, where design speeds are in the 20-25 mph range, short-radius curves and "L Intersections" may be tolerated and superelevation may not be necessary.
 Depending on design speed, curves with larger radii should be constructed with a normal crown section of 2 percent and curves with smaller radii should be superelevated in accordance with the appropriate superelevation rates found in AASHTO.
 Design speed, curvature, superelevation, and sight distance are based on formulas, experience, and good design practice.
-The alignment should be as direct as possible from the beginning to the end of the roadway and still blend with the topography, while preserving developed properties, community values, desired travel speeds, and environmental values.
-To maintain- the desired speed, horizontal curves may be superelevated.
+The alignment should be as direct as possible from the beginning to the end of the roadway and still blend with the topography, while preserving developed properties, community values, desired travel speeds and environmental values.
+To maintain the desired speed, horizontal curves may be superelevated.
 Superelevation is the rotation or banking of the roadway cross-section to overcome forces that act on a vehicle traversing a curve.

-The designer must insureshall ensure that the horizontal alignment accommodates the required design vehicles without encroaching on the opposing lane or leaving the roadway.
+The designer must insure that the horizontal alignment accommodates the required design vehicles without encroaching on the opposing lane or leaving the roadway.
 Widening the travel lanes may be required to ensure that this requirement is met.
 Conventional turning templates or computer methods are routinely used for analysis of turning movements.

-Tables 3-3, 3-4 and 3-5 show

-The design superelevation rate for all county roads shall be e{max} = 8%.
-For low speed urban roads AASHTO table for minimum radius values of horizontal curves for given design speeds and functional classifications.radii and superelevation for low-speed urban streets should be used.
-Superelevations in urban areas should be kept to a maximum of 4%.
-A maximum of 8 percent superelevation may be used, upon approval of the County Engineer, for design of improvements to existing arterials, or to meet unique terrain and right_of_way conditions.
-Superelevation runoff lengths on arterials or local access roads shall be calculated in accordance with the WSDOT Design Manual.AASHTO.
-On Very Low Volume Local Roads, the use of short radius curves as shown in Table 3-5 may be appropriate.AASHTO Geometric Design of Very Low -Volume Local Roads is acceptable.
-When using the small curve radii shown in Table 3-5 for 20 mph design speed, it may willshall be necessary to provide a wider lane to accommodate the SU design vehicle.
+Tables 3-3, 3-4 and 3-5 show minimum radius values of horizontal curves for given design speeds and functional classifications.
+A maximum of 8 percent superelevation may be used, upon approval of the County Engineer, for design of improvements to existing arterials or to meet unique terrain and right-of-way conditions.
+Superelevation run-off lengths on arterials or local access roads shall be calculated in accordance with the WSDOT Design Manual.
+On Very Low Volume Local Roads, the use of short radius curves as shown in Table 3-5 may be appropriate.
+When using the small curve radii shown in Table 3-5 for 20 mph design speed, it will be necessary to provide a wider lane to accommodate the SU design vehicle.
 In cases where the average daily traffic is less than 400 vehicles a day, the developer may elect to use the higher volume criteria found in Table 3-4 and take advantage of the narrower lane widths.